-An engine immobiliser is a device that only allows your car to start by using the correct key or fob.
+A car immobiliser is a device that only allows your car to start if you’re using the correct key or fob.
 This means that your car is protected against hotwiring from would-be thieves.

 Does my car have an immobiliser?